gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.UnityDisplayNodeExt.md

 ## UnityDisplayNodeExt.GetRenderer<T>(this UnityDisplayNode, bool) Method

-(Cross-Game compatible) Gets the first generic renderer of the specified type, recalculating the renderers if need be
+Gets the first generic renderer of the specified type, recalculating the renderers if need be

 ```csharp
 public static T GetRenderer<T>(this Assets.Scripts.Unity.Display.UnityDisplayNode node, bool recalculate=true)